 Case 1: Sears Holdings Corporation (SHC)

 Overall, SHC does not use OKRs at the top-level.
-Rather, they have “Priorities.”
+Rather, they have “priorities.”
+These company-level priorities are:

 - Become the world’s greatest integrated retailer